ucfcdl/UCF-Section-Plugin/readme.md

 ## Changelog ##

+### 1.0.13 ###
+Bug Fixes:
+* Updated critical syntax error that prevented sections from being able to be displauyed on their template pages.

 ### 1.0.12 ###
 Enhancements:
 * Various changes to the way front end assets are enqueued for sections for faster loading.